Zequez/logseq-vault/pages/Jacquelin Smith.md

 - https://jacquelinsmith.com/
 - Jacquelin Smith is a person with the currently rare ability of communicating with animals, star beings and speaking the light language.
-- She has written a book named: Communicating with Animal Souls
+- She has written the following books:
+	- Star Origins and Wisdom Of Animals:
+		- - Talks With Animal Souls